-- Must be 18 years or older or have written permission from a parent/legal quardian. - Complete an interview with Admissions by in-person, telephone, or video conference. - Complete an enrollment agreement. - Provide a copy of a high school diploma, or high school transcript, or GED, or the equivalent document if the applicant completed secondary education in another country.
-Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education or to be a least the equivalent to a US high school diploma in the United States.
-Applicants will not be required to provide proof of high school graduation when they provide the following: - Official Transcripts of college credits or of an earned degree from an accredited institution recognized by the United States Department of Education; - If documents are from another country: An evaluation of an official transcript by an approved educational evaluation service attesting the degree/or credits earned are equivalent to a degree/credits earned at a US accredited institution of higher education. - Provide official transcript from other approved postsecondary schools if seeking transfer credit.
-Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education in the United States. - Acceptable postsecondary institutions of education include: - Institutions accredited by an accrediting agency recognized by the U.S. Department of Education or the Council for Higher Education Accreditation, or - Institutions recognized by the Department / Ministry of Education of the country where the institution is in operation. - If official transcripts are not available at the time of enrollment, the student may provide a copy if/when approved by the Director of Admissions only.
+- Must be 18 years or older or have written permission from a parent/legal guardian. - Complete an interview with Admissions by in-person, telephone, or video conference. - Complete an enrollment agreement. - Provide a copy of a high school diploma, or high school transcript, or GED, or the equivalent document if the applicant completed secondary education in another country.
+Documents from non- English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education or to be a least the equivalent to a US high school diploma in the United States.
+Applicants will not be required to provide proof of high school graduation when they provide the following: - Official Transcripts of college credits or of an earned degree from an accredited institution recognized by the United States Department of Education; - If documents are from another country: An evaluation of an official transcript by an approved educational evaluation service attesting the degree/or credits earned are equivalent to a degree/credits earned at a US accredited institution of higher education. - If the official transcripts are provided, a copy of the evaluation from an approved evaluation service is acceptable. - If the original evaluation is provided, a copy of the transcripts is acceptable. - Provide official transcript from other approved postsecondary schools if seeking transfer credit.
+Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education in the United States. - o Acceptable postsecondary institutions of education include: - Institutions accredited by an accrediting agency recognized by the U.S. Department of Education or the Council for Higher Education Accreditation, or - Institutions recognized by the Department / Ministry of Education of the country where the institution is in operation. - If official transcripts are not available at the time of enrollment, the student may provide a copy if/when approved by the Director of Admissions only.
 The student shall provide original official transcripts within thirty (30) days of enrollment or within 30 days of the program start date.
-The official transcript requirement may only be waived by the Director of Admissions.
-If the student fails to provide official transcripts after 30 days of the classes start date, the student shall be withdrawn from the program. - In the instances when no official transcripts are available, but there is verifiable records of high school and/or higher education studies completed, or when applicants are from the following places of origin: Puerto Rico, Cuba, Venezuela, Russia - where official transcripts are difficult/impossible to obtain, the school may accept a copy of such transcripts with an attestation from the student certifying that his/her academic records are truthful.
-All documents must be translated into English and evaluated by an approved educational evaluation service. - International students must have earned the following score on the Test of English as a Foreign Language: Computer Based (CBT) - 173.
-TOEFL is not required for applicants who: - Have graduated from a college or university in the US accredited in a manner accepted by Atlantis University. - Are from one of the following countries: Australia, Bahamas, Barbados, Belize, Canada, Dominica, Ghana, Guyana, Ireland, Jamaica, Liberia, New Zealand, Sierra Leone, South Africa, Tobago, Trinidad, UK, USA, or Zimbabwe.
+The official transcript requirement may only be waived by the Director of Admissions. - In the instances when no official transcripts are available, but there are verifiable records of high school and/or higher education studies completed, or when applicants are from the following places of origin: Puerto Rico, Cuba, Venezuela, Russia where official transcripts are difficult/impossible to obtain, the school may accept a copy of such transcripts with an attestation from the student certifying that his/her academic records are truthful.
+All documents must be translated into English and evaluated by an approved educational evaluation service. - There is a non-refundable one-time application fee of \$50.00 for Undergraduate Degree Programs, and a one-time application fee of \$100.00 for Graduate Degree Programs. - Students enrolling in Distance Education Programs need to complete an assessment to evaluate their abilities in computer literacy, self-discipline, motivation, and the requirements for the successful completion of Online courses.
+The proficiency assessment is provided and must be successfully completed with a passing score prior to enrollment.
+See Prerequisites for Admission in Distance Education for additional details.